-Recent efforts to more accurately track cougar populations in our neighboring state of Wyoming can give us some clue.
+Recent efforts to more accurately track cougar populations in our neighboring state of Wyoming can give us some clues.
 A group named Panthera has taken careful, scientific track of the year-to-year fluctuations of the cougar population in a small region near the Teton mountains.
 What they have found is that, contrary to popular belief and the rhetoric of livestock industries, “the local mountain lion population has declined by 47% over the last 8-10 years.”

 Killing off nearly half of the population of an apex predator will significantly change the ecology of the region from the top down.
 Recognizing this, regulators have reduced the permits for mountain lion “harvesting” in the area to just five animals a year.
 Panthera hopes that this will help the population to recover in this area and act as an example for other wildlife management efforts.

 According to Utah’s Standard-Examiner, the Division of Wildlife Resources estimates that there are between 1,900 and 4,000 adult cougars in Utah.
 That’s quite a gap.
-There could be 4,000 cougars, or less than half of that.
+There could be 4,000 cougars or less than half of that.
 And it makes a significant difference when we consider that 581 permits would grant hunters permission to kill more than 30% of the entire population of cougars in any given year if the population were 1,900.

 Still, whether the permits account for 30% or just 14% of the cougar population, the recent move has many concerned.
 Allison Jones of the Wild Utah Project said “this is concerning to us as scientists.”
 Unfortunately, the Utah DWR doesn’t seem to be as concerned with science as they are with economics.

 They admit that their two main factors in determining mountain lion quotas are “prey numbers and livestock depredation.”
-The have been 65 livestock deaths linked to mountain lions this year (for which the state must compensate ranchers).
+There have been 65 livestock deaths linked to mountain lions this year (for which the state must compensate ranchers).
 65 sheep justify the killing of 581 mountain lions?
 Not only is that anti-scientific, but it is also cruel.

 The Panthera project in Wyoming mentioned that, besides using science to measure cougar populations and change state policy, they also rely on the fact that “Jackson is unique in Wyoming in that the majority of residents enjoy the presence of large carnivores; many feel that a hunting limit of three mountain lions is still too many.”